rrozema12/SalaryClassifier/README.md

-away), result (win or loss), final margin (number of points won or lost by), quarter number, game clock (how much time is left in a quarter), shot clock (how much time is left on the shot clock), distance to the closest defender, and weather the shot was made or not.
+away), result (win or loss), final margin (number of points won or lost by), quarter number, game clock (how much time is left in a quarter), shot clock (how much time is left on the shot clock), distance to the closest defender, distance of the shot from the hoop.

 Although the dataset has over 100,000 instances, I will have to clean and cut that down significantly in my cleaning step.
 I will be attempting to guess whether a shot is made or not based on all of the attributes that I previously listed.